Need assistance in choosing the right insurance plan? Get a call from our Expert.

 • You must have retired from service.

-• The gratuity minimum period is 5 years of continuous service with the employer.
+• The minimum period to receive gratuity is 5 years of continuous service with the employer.

 • However, you become eligible for the gratuity benefit if you are diagnosed with a critical illness or suffer disability due to an accident.